schollz/gojot/docs/source/examples.rst

    <script type="text/javascript" src="https://asciinema.org/a/bwgsyl52a7vmtsbwwvbjxm4ii.js" id="asciicast-bwgsyl52a7vmtsbwwvbjxm4ii" async data-autoplay="false" data-preload="true" data-size="small" data-speed="0.9" data-theme="asciinema"></script>
    </center>

-Each entry is assigned a random name, which you can also change to whatever you want.
+Each entry is assigned a random name.
+The random name is only used to keep track of things internally, but you can also use the name to quickly edit a specific entry.
 To do this, simply delete the randomized entry name and type in your own.

 .. warning::

-    Do not store sensitive information in the entry names, as the OTP encryption could be broken if you store thousands of entries.
-Also make sure the entry names are unique!
+    Make sure the entry names are unique!

-Here is an example:

 .. raw:: html